bikle/rluck/dom2010_1107/readme.txt

 So that hypothetical trader would have easily doubled his collateral.

-The standard deviation behind this result was about 15 pips which compares favorably with standard deviation from other trades.
+The standard deviation behind this result was about 15 pips per hour which compares favorably with standard deviation from other trades.

 As a trader I want to see high absolute values for average-nhgain and low values for standard deviation.